F R E Q U E N T L Y A S K E D Q U E S T I O N S

 First, for reasons of time and space.
 Since each succeeding generation at a minimum doubles the preceding population of a line, the time required to research, prepare, format, and proofread each new generation would be staggering.
 And if the population of those innumerable men named William or John Brooks were doubled, the visitor looking for a William or John would be even more overwhelmed by the size of the haystack.
 Four generations is a manageable number for me — note that Savage's famous Genealogical Dictionary of the First Planters of New England covered only the initial three generations — and creates a web site of manageable size.

-Secondly, I expect in the future to produce a series of books on descendants of selected founders, including at a minimum Capt.
+Secondly, I hope in the future to produce a series of books on descendants of selected founders, including at a minimum Capt.
 Thomas Brooks and Henry Brooks of Massachusetts, my own personal ancestors.
 Were I to provide all the information online, what would be left to make a book unique?